 Protected Area for the Management of Habitats or Species

-This area, with about 497 hectares and a maximum altitude of 550 metres, extends along the south and southwest littoral of the island and includes steep sea-cliffs alternating with talus-platforms (named “fajãs”) originated from lava flows and/or from detritic materials.
+This area has about 497 hectares, a maximum altitude of 550 metres and extends along the south and southwest littoral of the island.

 On the southwest sea-cliffs, outcrop old geological formations, of submarine origin and with about 2.5 million years, which are covered by younger geological formations associated with the subsequent subaerial volcanism.